Using 360-degree feedback as a tool for managerial development

 • Make a visible commitment, even a small one, to turn feedback into action.

-• a weekly team weather report to pick up on weak signals;
+• A weekly team update to pick up on subtle cues

-• one-minute feedback to establish regular, light feedback;
+• Quick feedback to establish a regular, light-touch feedback loop

-• a quick review of "what helps/what hinders" at the end of a meeting.
+• A quick review of "what's helping / what's holding us back" at the end of a meeting

 A manager who makes their progress visible becomes a role model.
-They create an environment where feedback flows naturally, where adjustments are valued, and where progress is part of how the team operates.
+They create an environment where feedback flows naturally, where adjustments are valued, and where progress is an integral part of how the team operates.
+To establish a solid and sustainable feedback practice, check out NUMA’s training course dedicated to feedback.

 FAQ